ddim77/ddim77/README.md

 <img src="header2.jpg" width="100%">
 <h4>Hello!
 My name is Dmitrii.
 I am a backend developer with more than 5 years of programming and system administration experience.<br> My stack: Python/Flask, Node.js, some C, Linux Ubuntu/Kali, Bash.<br><br> Also I am an individual validator and node runner.
 This has been my main activity lately.
 I participated in many testnets and mainnets on Cosmos, Polkadot and others Pos/PoW networks.
-I work with reliable hardware and have 24/7 monitoring using various tools (such as Grafana and Prometheus, Telegram bots and specific scripts).</h4>
+I work with reliable hardware and have 24/7 monitoring using various tools (such as Zabbix, Grafana and Prometheus, Telegram bots and specific scripts).</h4>
 <hr>
 <h3>My mainnets</h3>
 <b>Quicksilver:</b> <i>https://explorer.stavr.tech/quicksilver-mainnet/staking/quickvaloper1fahknp953zh6h48xmdn3ugahcag0e3vzjp9v8g</i><br>